Symblog

-To ensure accuracy of results, environmental samples submitted for laboratory analysis needs to be representative of the environmental characteristics at the time of sampling.
+To ensure accuracy of results, environmental samples submitted for laboratory analysis need to be representative of the environmental characteristics at the time of sampling.

 Water Sampling